anishanorman/holiday-planner/README.md

 # Holiday Planner

 A personal project to practice full stack development by building a holiday planning application.
-This app is in the **early stages of development** and currently features basic UI and backend integration.
+This app is in the **early stages of development** and does not currently have full working functionality.

 ## Project Overview